MrClappy/XMRigMonitor/README.md

 ## Project Description

-XMRig Monitor is an automated watchdog for XMRig in Windows 10 environments.
+XMRig Monitor is an automated watchdog for XMRig crypto miners in Windows 10 environments.
 Its primary purpose is to maintain XMRig uptime on unstable systems and provide event logs when troubleshooting hardware optimization.

 ### Features: